weewx/weewx/docs_src/usersguide/mysql-mariadb.md

         However, you might want to install a standalone MySQL or MariaDB client to help with testing.

+        If you plan to use MySQL or MariaDB with `sha256_password` or `caching_sha2_password` authentication, you will also need to install the module `cryptography`.
+On some operating systems this can be a bit of a struggle, but the following usually works.
+The key step is to update `pip` before trying the install.

+        ```{.shell .copy}
+        # Activate the WeeWX virtual environment
+        source ~/weewx-venv/bin/activate
+        # Make sure pip is up-to-date
+        python3 -m pip install pip --upgrade
+        # Install cryptography
+        python3 -m pip install cryptography
+        ```

 2. Change the WeeWX configuration to use MySQL instead of SQLite.
 In the WeeWX configuration file, change the [`[[wx_binding]]`](../reference/weewx-options/data-bindings.md#wx_binding)